kplaney/CoINcIDE/README.md

+# Coincide

-# Coincide: this directory/repo contains both a library and extensive scripts for clustering across multiple datasets.
+This directory/repo contains both a library and extensive scripts for clustering across multiple datasets.
 The method is called CoINcIDE, or Clustering INtra and Inter DatasEts.

 The Coincide_fullPackage/ directory contains the "full" package in that it contains all main and helper functions